Aclevo/cssheet/README.md

 Includes: background color, background images, foreground color, border color, width, height, border radius, border width, border style, text align, font size, opacity/transparency, opacity on hover, Background with opacity, text decoration

-## How to add CSSheet to your web-page
+## How to add CSSheet, test branch, to your web-page

 ```html
 <link rel="stylesheet" href="https://cobwebdev.github.io/cssheet/css/cssheet-dev.css">
 ```
 Add this tag to your web-page inside of your pages `<head>` tag.

+THIS IS THE DEVELOPMENT BRANCH FOR CSSHEET.
+STABILITY IS NOT GURAENTEED AND THINGS ARE SUBJECT TO CHANGE.

 ## CSSheet Syntax: